samwich/100DaysOfSwiftUI/notes.md

         - Result from throwing: `Result { try … }`
         - Special forms of map() for Result:  map(), mapError(), flatMap(), flatMapError() to operate either on `.success` or on `.failure`
 - Challenge
     - At the very least you should lets users roll dice, and also let them see results from previous rolls.
+        - Data
+            - `rolls` list
+            - `Roll` struct
+                - `count` of dice, number of `sides`, `results` list
+            - some kind of data manager so the roll history sheet can access all rolls
+        - UI
+            - title
+            - `count` selector (1-10)
+            - `sides` selector (4, 6, 8, 10, 12, 20, 100)
+            - Roll button
+            - list of 5 recent rolls below (x-d-x: list, of, results)
+                - `RollView` for each row
+                - `recentRolls` is a computed property. `ForEach(0..<recentRolls.count, id: \.self)` would show 5 copies of the first roll.
+To fix it, I made `Roll` conform to `Identifiable` and changed the ForEach to `ForEach(recentRolls)`
+                - TODO: tap on list to show roll history sheet with all rolls, swipe to delete
-However, if you want to push yourself further you can try one or more of the following:
+    - However, if you want to push yourself further you can try one or more of the following:
         - Let the user customize the dice that are rolled: how many of them, and what type: 4-sided, 6-sided, 8-sided, 10-sided, 12-sided, 20-sided, and even 100-sided.
+            - completed in first step
         - Show the total rolled on the dice.
+            - completed in first step
         - Store the results using JSON or Core Data – anywhere they are persistent.
         - Add haptic feedback when dice are rolled.
         - For a real challenge, make the value rolled by the dice flick through various possible values before settling on the final figure.